 Intensive Family Based Services

-Intensive Family Based Services (IFBS) helps families when a child under 18 is at risk of being taken from the home because of severe emotional and behavioral issues, serious social problems at school or within their family, or for safety reasons.
+Intensive Family Based Services (IFBS) helps families when a child under 18 is at risk of being removed from the home because of severe emotional and behavioral issues, serious social problems at school or within their family, or for safety reasons.
 The program also provides support when children return to their home following an out-of-home placement.

 The intensive services focus on the unique needs of each family and help family members